-In an age of unlimited research, there are so many topics and items that are being discussed that had not been addressed before.
-One item that has been brought up a lot more in recent years are how our physical health affects our mental health.
-There have been some very interesting pieces of research recently that have covered have embraced virtually every aspect of my life in one way or another.
-Of course our interest is in the area of dental health, and there is a lot of ongoing research into how the condition of our mouths can affect other parts of our bodies — both negatively and positively.
+In an age of unlimited research, there are so many new topics of discussion.
+One topic brought up a lot more in recent years is how our physical health affects our mental health.
+There have been some very interesting articles of research recently that have about dental health.
+There is a lot of ongoing research into how the condition of our mouths can affect other parts of our bodies—both negatively and positively.
 The topic of this article is how our oral health can potentially cause depression.

 Depression Affects Many Of Us